Acrantophis dumerili: Etymology

 The specific name, dumerili, is in honor of French herpetologist André Marie Constant Duméril.

 Description

-Adults of A. dumerili usually grow to 6.5 feet (2 m) in total length (including tail) with the maximum reported to be 8 foot, 6 inches (259 cm).
+Adults of A. dumerili usually grow to 6.5 feet (2 m) in total length (including tail) with the maximum reported to be 8 feet, 6 inches (259 cm).
 Males usually have longer skinnier tails, while females tend to be larger overall.

 The color pattern consists of a gray-brown ground color with darker patches, forming an effective camouflage against the leaf litter of the forest floor of their native habitat.

 Distribution and habitat

 A. dumerili is found on Madagascar.
 The type locality given in the original description is "Amérique mérid. ?", which is later given as "?" by Jan (1863).

 Along the western coast and southwestern regions of Madagascar, it is found in a semi-arid habitat that gets fairly low amounts of precipitation.

+Durmeril Ground Boa's live in semi-arid forest along the western to southwestern parts of Madagascar.
+Their habitats consist of leaf litter, loose dirt, and rocky terrain for camouflage.
+When needed, these snakes will use burrows made by other animals as a shelter.